 Melanocortin 2 receptor is the receptor for ACTH, located mainly in the adrenal cortex.

 Check your genetic data for rs1941088 (AncestryDNA only):

 Check your genetic data for rs28940892 (23andMe v4, AncestryDNA):

-This gene codes for the corticosteroid binding globulin (also called transcortin) protein that transports cortisol in the bloodstream.[ref]
+This gene codes for the corticosteroid-binding globulin (also called transcortin) protein which transports cortisol in the bloodstream.[ref ]

 Check your genetic data for rs11621961 (23andMe v4, v5; AncestryDNA):

 Check your genetic data for rs941601 (23andMe v4, v5; AncestryDNA):

 Most of these ‘lifehacks’ involve reducing high cortisol levels.
 If you have genetic variants tied to lower cortisol, skip down to the adaptogens info.